Country Overview For Greece

 Estimated Hours of Sunshine per Day

-On average the month of August is affected by foggy conditions on less than 1 day.
+On average the month of February is affected by foggy conditions on 2 days.

 SWIMMING AND WATER TEMPERATURE